starrgirrlzz/starrgirrlzz/README.md

 ☆ ︶︶︶  ౿‧₊ᵎ🍒✮ 𞥊   ︶︶︶ ☆

-It should be common sense, but do not go around thinking you can copy or get inspo for my ponies.
-I've had people copying my ponies recently, so at this point, no inspiration or copying my ponies.
-I have genuinely had enough.
+Do not go around copying or getting inspo for my ponies.
 If you see a pony that looks like one of mine, but doesn't have the github connected to them, please let them know about this.
-It is so pathetic that people do this, and I'm sick of it.

-star . elliot . sixer . or whoever cos i'm in .
+star . or whoever cos i'm in .
 dec.
 24 .
+18 yo
 she/he/they/it pronouns .

 ![guestnoob](https://github.com/user-attachments/assets/8f4c1974-1f70-4b79-aab3-e0f7ad72d0dc)